Reviews written by registered user

 dimensional universe and the enlightened spiritual being.

 Everything in this movie is perfect!
-The story, directing, acting, camera work, intermissions, music (R. Strauss, J. Strauss, A. Khachaturian), imagination, visual effects Imagine what Kubrick & Clarke could have done today (after 40 years) with the current computer technologies!?
-Genius people are always ahead of their times and Kubrick's masterpiece is a brilliant example.
+The story, directing, acting, camera work, intermissions, music (R. Strauss, J. Strauss, A. Khachaturian), imagination, visual effects.
+Imagine what Kubrick & Clarke could have presented with today's technologies!?
+Genius people are always ahead of their times.

 The movie is full of very important details.
-The introduction (apes) and the final scene (the star gate and the room) particularly strike you with amazement, awe, ecstasy, and wonder!
+The introduction (apes) and the final scene (the star gate and the room) particularly strike the viewer with awe, ecstasy, and wonder!

-Indeed "2001, a space odyssey" is the most important movie of all time!
-In fact it is far beyond the usual concept of "movie", but one must be able to "see" beyond 3 dimensions, and have an appropriate level of intelligence/consciousness to fully understand and feel its grandiosity!
+Indeed this is the most important movie of all time!
+In fact it is far beyond the usual concept of "movie", but one must have an appropriate level of intelligence/consciousness to fully understand and feel its grandiosity!

 A series of superb photos taken by Yann Arthus-Bertrand, accompanied by